department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 <br>

-To get this benefit, the Veteran must have been discharged under conditions other than dishonorable, and one of the below circumstances must be true.
+To get this benefit, the Veteran must not have received a dishonorable discharge, and one of the below circumstances must be true.

 **One of these must be true of the deceased Veteran.
 They:**